“Weapons are not auspicious tools

 HO-SHANG KUNG says, “In times of decadence and disorder, we use weapons to defend the people.”

 SU CH’E says, “We take up weapons to rescue the distressed and not as a matter of course.”

 SUNG CH’ANG-HSING says, “The system of ritual devised by the ancient kings treated the right as superior and the left as inferior.
 Being superior, the right represented the Way of Victory.
-Being inferior, the left represented the Way of Humility.
+Being inferior, the left represented the way of Humility.
 But victory entails death and destruction.
-Hence, those on the right were in charge of sad occasions, while those on the left were in charge of happy events.”
+Hence, those on the right were in charge of sad occasions, while those one the left were in charge of happy events.”

 JEN FA-JUNG says, “‘Left’ refers to the east and the power of creation, while ‘right’ refers to the west and the power of destruction.”

 LI HSI-CHAI says, “Sun-tzu discussed in detail the use of strengths and weaknesses and of direction and indirection in warfare.
-But he did not understand their basis (Suntzu Pingfa: 5-6).
+But he did not understand their basis (Sunzu Pingfa: 5-6).
 Lao-tzu says dispassion is the best policy, because it secures victory without a display.
-This might seem odd, but dispassion means rest, and rest is the root of victory.
+This might seem odd, but dispassion means to rest, and rest is the root of victory.
 Meanwhile, passion means to act, and action is the basis of defeat.”